About numeracy and maths skills

 - Use maths concepts to describe what you and your child are seeing and doing together.
 For example, ‘Look at the fast cars’ or ‘This bag is heavy’.

 - Point out and name the numbers you see, like the numbers on mailboxes, buses and road signs.

 - Talk about activities that happen at certain times of the day.
 For example, ‘We eat breakfast at 7 am’, or ‘Let’s go to the park before we have dinner at 6 pm’.

 Ideas for everyday activities

 - Make counting part of your everyday life.
-For example, count shells at the beach, fruit at the shop and trees on the street, or count toys with your child as he packs them away.
+For example, count shells at the beach, fruit at the shop and trees on the street.
+Or count toys together as your child packs them away.

 - When you’re out and about, encourage your child to describe or compare shapes of leaves, colours of flowers or sizes of birds.

 - Go for a walk down your street and point out how each house or block has a number in a series.
 Guess the number of steps between one house and the next.

 - Use a growth chart or marks on a wall to measure your child’s growing height, and describe to your child what you’re doing.

 - Involve your child in cooking.
 Your child can help stir, pour, fill and mix.
-This helps your child become familiar with concepts like counting, measuring, adding and estimating.
+This helps your child get familiar with concepts like counting, measuring, adding and estimating.

 Ideas for play

-- Sing songs and read books that have numbers in them that repeat, rhyme and have rhythm.
+- Sing songs and read books with repeating, rhyming or rhythmic numbers.
 This will help your child understand patterns.

 - Play outside games like ‘I spy’, hopscotch, skittles and ‘What’s the time Mr Wolf’.